LL-Drepano/LL-Drepano/README.md

 I build workflow automations that remove manual, repetitive work using tools like Make.com, n8n, Zapier, Azure, APIs, and LLMs.

-**Featured project:** [Job Application Tracker](https://github.com/LL-Drepano/job-application-tracker) — one-click capture, automated follow-up reminders, and AI-drafted emails (Make.com + Google Sheets + Gemini API).

-📫 Reach me at: your-email@example.com
+📫 Reach me at: lorenzodrepano@gmail.com

 <!--
 **LL-Drepano/LL-Drepano** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.